369geofreeman/MITx-6.86x-Machine-Learning-with-Python/week_1/lecture_2/README.md

 * Use the perceptron algorithm with and without offseti

 ## Review of basic concepts

-Lets start this lecture by briefly revising concepts from teh previous lecture
+Lets start this lecture by briefly revising concepts from the previous lecture

 ### Feature Vector: 𝒳

-Foe each and every case that we had, we had some propertie staht were inherent to the case.
+Foe each and every case that we had, we had some properties that were inherent to the case.
 Like for eg. Every movie that we had earlier had a genre, Imdb rating, budget, cast etc.

-We, for our purpose, wanted to redict something on the basis iof these features.
-Hence for each case we chose 'd' features taht we were characteristic of that case and stacked them in a vector with each entry being a number (because taht's what machines understand).
+We, for our purpose, wanted to redict something on the basis of these features.
+Hence for each case we chose 'd' features thar we were characteristic of that case and stacked them in a vector with each entry being a number (because that's what machines understand).

 This vector for the ith movie/case was called the feature vector:
 ```